Top of page

 After treatment

-Once lymphoma is confirmed, your child might have further tests and scans to help their doctors find out as much as possible about your child’s lymphoma and how it is affecting them.
+Once a lymphoma diagnosis is confirmed, your child might have further tests and scans.
+These help their doctors find out as much as possible about your child’s lymphoma and how it is affecting them.
+They use the information to plan the best treatment for your child.

-It can be challenging to wait for test results, and different people find different ways of coping.
-Alongside your child’s medical team, our helpline team is here to support you and your family however you are feeling.
+Alongside your child’s medical team, our Helpline Team is here to support you and your family, however you are feeling.

 Back to top

-What treatment will my child have?
+What treatment will my child be offered?

 Remember that it’s OK to ask as many or as few questions as you want to.
 Encourage your child to ask questions too.
 We have a list of suggested questions to ask about lymphoma that you might find helpful.

-Before your child has treatment, it’s important that both you and they understand what it involves.
-The hospital also needs written consent to treatment.
-For children who are under the age of 16, a parent or guardian must provide this.
 Make sure that you understand what treatment involves and about any possible side effects and late effects of treatment.
 You might want to ask about any possible long-term implications, such as about any effects on your child’s fertility.

 No matter their age, consider how you can give your child some control.
-This could even be which arm to have an injection in, or what they might like to do as something fun or relaxing between treatments – just check first with their medical team that any activities are suitable for your child and about any safety precautions to take.
+For example, talk to them about which arm to have an injection in, or what they might like to do as something fun or relaxing between treatments – just check first with their medical team that any activities are suitable for your child and about any safety precautions to take.

 Back to top

-Where will my child have treatment?
+Where will my child have lymphoma treatment?

 Children and young people with cancer are treated in a specialist children’s cancer centre called a Principal Treatment Centre (PTC).
 There are 21 PTCs across the UK.